mark-grimes/cmssw_Benchmarking/README.md

     process.MemoryCounter = cms.Service( "MemoryCounter" )
     process.ModuleTimer = cms.Service( "ModuleTimer" )

 somewhere in your config file.
-It is not recommended to have both running at the same time, MemoryCounter will likely give you erroneosly large results for ModuleTimer.
+It is not recommended to have both running at the same time, MemoryCounter will likely give you erroneously large results for ModuleTimer.